Werris Creek: Facilities

 Werris Creek has one school, Werris Creek Public, which was established in the 1880s, The town previously had two schools, with St Joseph's Catholic school having been established in 1915 but it closed on 9 April 2009.

 The town has a swimming pool (opened in 1968), tennis courts, bowling green and golf club.
-There is a rugby league team, the Magpies, which is part of the NSW Country Rugby League, Group 4 competition.
+There is a rugby league team, the Magpies, which is part of the Group 4 Rugby League competition.
 In 1996 the Werris Creek Magpies won the Clayton Cup for being the best performed, premiership-winning first grade team, in country New South Wales.

 The town has a large grain silo and a recently opened (2005) coal mine.
-The main employer in the town is Pacific National rail company.
+The main employer in the town is Pacific National.
 A high percentage of the working population are also employed in nearby Tamworth.

-Werris Creek is a four-hour drive from Sydney and is situated midway between the famous wine growing area of the Hunter Region and the cooler climate vineyards of the Northern Tablelands.
+Werris Creek is a four-hour drive from Sydney and is situated midway between the famous wine growing area of the Hunter Valley and the cooler climate vineyards of the Northern Tablelands.
 Werris Creek is also located within three hours of beaches in Newcastle and four hours of Australia's coastal resorts of Forster, Port Macquarie and Coffs Harbour.